Klipper3d/klipper/docs/FAQ.md

 pitch, motor step angle, and driver microstepping.
 If unsure, do a web search for "calculate steps per mm" to find an online calculator.

+Klipper uses step_distance instead of steps_per_mm in order to use consistent units of measurement in the config file.
+(The config uses millimeters for all distance measurements.)
+It is believed that steps_per_mm originates from a micro-optimization on old 8-bit micro-controllers (the desire to use a multiply instead of a divide in some low-level code).
+Continuing to configure this one distance in units of "inverse millimeters" is felt to be quirky and unnecessary.

 ### Where's my serial port?

 The general way to find a USB serial port is to run `ls -l